EndangeredMassa/endangeredmassa.github.com/_posts/DRAFT-jarvis-entry-node-knockout-2013.md

 The biggest things for the near future are:

+* code cleanup
-* code cleanup (mostly around the data model for sources and items)
+  * data model for sources and items
+  * split into a daemon for processing and a web ui for viewing feeds
+* auto-download videos when running locally
 * don't re-add things that were removed
 * twitter favorites should auto parse
 * [dex](https://github.com/EndangeredMassa/Dex) integratino